Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/content-faq.md

 As shown above, **sections** are designed to help organize boards.
 Sections are simply divisions of a board.
 You actually pin your content to sections.
 Boards can have one or more sections and you can scroll through them by clicking & dragging (laptop or PC) or using the swipe gesture (mobile devices).

-Boards, and sections can be reorganized, copied, and moved around if needed.
-This is very important as it makes it easy for you to focus on your work, not planning ahead which sections you need.
-You can even move boards away from workspaces.
-All these changes can happen organically and were designed to boost productivity and avoid wasting time.
+Boards, and sections can be reorganized, and moved if needed.
+Some content boards and sections that you create will be more important than others, so make sure to prioritize those and move them around or on the top of a list by simply drag and drop.

 ### How can I access my boards/cloud storages?